ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 ## Comma Separated Values (.csv) from the Mindat

 🚧 Not all people interested in using the Mindat API are familar with the programming of digital computers.
 There are many great resources for folks to learn and anyone interested can get started within an hour.
 However, the usecase of Mindat to .CSV outputs is important and I think that the Mindat API can facilitate this.
-At present, Python and R are the only solid options (as I understand).
+At present, Python and R are the only completed official implementations.